Knee surgery anesthesia may shift your Heart's electrical axis

 Summary

-This study looked at 80 adults aged 45-85 having knee replacement surgery under spinal anesthesia.
-Researchers measured heart electrical activity (ECG) before and after the anesthesia to see if it changes the heart's electrical axis.
-The goal was simply to observe and measure, not to treat or cure any condition.
+This study looked at 80 adults aged 45-85 having knee replacement under spinal anesthesia.
+Researchers checked their ECG before and after surgery to see if the anesthesia changed the heart's electrical axis.
+The goal was simply to observe and measure any changes, not to treat or cure any condition.

 Get updates